 A decent second choice: Chia seeds

 The chia plant from which chia seeds come is a member of the mint family.
 The plant is believed to be native to South America and its seeds were staples of the Aztec diet.
-More recently, chia seeds have gained popularity as a source of omega 3 and 6 fatty acids.
-Like hemp seeds, they also provide significant amounts of fiber and a variety of essential minerals including magnesium and zinc.
+More recently, chia seeds have gained popularity as a source of omega-3 and six fatty acids.
+Like hemp seeds, they also provide significant amounts of fiber and a variety of essential minerals, including magnesium and zinc.
 Research suggests that they can be beneficial for supporting heart health by lowering cholesterol.

 While the size and appearance of chia seeds do differ from those of hemp seeds, they can serve the same role in many dishes and can be consumed in many of the same ways.
 Your options include sprinkling them into smoothies or over salads.
 You can add them to oatmeal and other cereals as well.
 In salads and similar applications, chia seeds can give you a satisfying crunch with a very mild nuttiness.

-Because chia seeds are smaller in size, you will need to use more of them when using them to replace hemp seeds.
+Because chia seeds are smaller, you will need to use more of them when using them to replace hemp seeds.
 Use roughly twice the amount of chia seeds as your recipe’s requirement for hemp seeds.

 In a pinch: Sunflower seeds